 We’ll break down the filing requirements for each type of plan below.

-If you have a benefits plan with at least 100 participants, you need to use electronic filing for Form 5500 through the EFAST22 portal.
-Paper filing is no longer accepted, but you can keep the signed paper document on file for your records.
+If you have a benefits plan with at least 100 eligible participants, you need to use electronic filing for Form 5500 through the EFAST22 portal.
+The DOL no longer accepts paper filings, but you can keep the signed paper document on file for your records.

-To file, you’ll need to register on the website and accept the privacy statement.
+You'll need to register on the DOL EFAST2 website and accept the privacy statement to file.

 With this form, there are additional documents you may need to attach.
 You can find details for these forms in the Form 5500 instructions3.